Resources

 1. Warped or Sagging Walls

-Water damage can cause walls to warp or sag, which can be a sign of structural damage.
+Water damage can cause walls to warp or sag, which can be a sign of damage.
 If you notice that your walls are no longer straight or level, you should have them inspected by a professional.
 They can determine the cause of the problem and recommend the necessary repairs.

 1. Musty Odor

-Mold and mildew thrive in damp environments, and water damage can create the perfect conditions for their growth.
+Mold and mildew thrive in damp environments, and water damage like wall leaks can create the perfect conditions for their growth.
 If you notice a musty odor in your home, it could be a sign of mold or mildew.
 These fungi can cause health problems, especially in people with allergies or respiratory issues.

 1. Cracks in the Walls or Ceiling